Skip to main content

 Prerequisite/Corequisite:

-The following appropriate technique course, as determined by the Department must be completed previously: DANC 205/DANC 210.
-The following course must be completed concurrently: DANC 300 or DANC 301.
+The following courses must be completed previously: DANC 202, DANC 203.
 Enrolment in the Major in Contemporary Dance is required.
-If prerequisites are not satisfied, permission of the Department is required.
+If prerequisites are not satisfied, permission of the Department is required and will be determined by previous experience and space availability.

 Description: